leslieDLcy/stoexsim/README.md

-## Usage
+## In short
+StoEXSIM is:

+- [x] A CLI interface facilitating the use of stochastic finite fault model;
+- [x] Aleatoric uncertainty on the region-specific parameters

+## how *stochastic* the simulations are ?

 ```shell
 $ "mechanism=N;depth=10;Mw=6.5;Repi=10; csh do_exsim.csh $mechanism $depth $Mw $Repi"
 ```

-- [x] A CLI interface facilitating the use of stochastic finite fault model;
-- [x] Aleatoric uncertainty on the region-specific parameters

 ## References